paraglider-project/paraglider/docs/source/examples/controller-setup.rst

 * The `kvStore` field determines where the key-value store should be hosted.

 .. note:
-    The key-value store service can be omitted if none of the plugins are require it.
+    The key-value store service can be omitted if none of the plugins require it.
 Currently, only the IBM plugin requires it.

 Running the Controller
 -----------------------